Best Travel CPAP Machines

 You may be able to purchase a travel CPAP directly through your doctor or sleep specialist.
 Rentals and purchases are also possible at sleep clinics.
 If you are confident that a model is the right fit, you can purchase it online directly from the retailer or manufacturer.

 Traveling can be stressful and full of unexpected surprises, so it’s helpful to be as prepared as possible.
 When it comes to your portable CPAP machine, there are certain factors that you should keep in mind before embarking on a journey, whether brief or extended.
-It can be helpful to make a packing checklist in advance that includes adaptors, disposable filters, international converters if applicable, disinfectants, and an extra mask just in case.
+Make a packing checklist in advance that includes adaptors, disposable filters, international converters if applicable, disinfectants, and an extra mask just in case.

 In the event of air travel, it’s wise to contact the airline in advance to make sure that there aren’t any specific CPAP machine requirements that you’ll need to follow.
 For example, some carriers might want to check your model and verify its compliance.
 It’s also wise to have a copy of your prescription on hand in case TSA requires validation during check-in.
 Because your mini CPAP machine will be subject to the same security measures as other carry-on items, keep your machine in a clear plastic bag, as this will help keep it sanitary when placed in the screening bin.